harness/ff-javascript-client-sdk/README.md

 ### Getting value for a particular feature flag

-If you would like to know that the default variation was returned when getting the value, for example, if the provided flag identifier wasn't found then pass true for the third argument withDebug:
+If you would like to know that the default variation was returned when getting the value, for example, if the provided flag wasn't found in the cache then pass true for the third argument withDebug:
 ```typescript
 const result = client.variation('Dark_Theme', false, true);
 ```